dromotherm/documentation/pages/themis/daily_use/TRH_node.md

 ![go to emonhub UI](emonhub1.png)

-Emonhub's user interface allows you to view the log in real time and edit the config file.
+Emonhub's user interface permits :
+- to visualize in real time if data processing is correctly performed
+- to edit a config file, used to activate new sensors, never activated before...

 ![emonhub UI](emonhub2.png)

-The config file is used to activate new sensors, never activated before...

 ## Emonhub configuration